 Upside is growing quickly with over 650 listings in Sydney and Melbourne and expansions into ACT and Brisbane this month.
 This is achieved through strong execution, hiring the right agents and living up to our promises.

 Sustainable growth is key to Upside’s long-term success, we will not compromise on service quality to accelerate expansion.
 Upside is using technology to bring the price down without impacting service levels, in fact our back-office technology means our agents have more time to focus on each customer and their property.
-Like Purplebricks, Upside Realty has no commission structure, we offer a fixed fee of $7,500 for private treaty sales and $8,500 for auction.
+Like Purplebricks, Upside Realty has no commission structure, we offer a full real estate service (including advertising) for a low, fixed fee with no hidden costs.

 More of Adam's comments on the exit of Purplebricks: